fairdincom/Ignite-CloudEvents/README.md

-# Ignite-CloudEvents
+# Ignite CloudEvents Demo Repository #

-This is a repository for demo-ing purpose.
+This is a sample repository for demo-ing purpose.